 Day Bag

-In our Belfast 3-Day Itinerary, we planned long days of sightseeing, which meant that we had to carry everything we needed for the day with us all day long.
-To make sure we can stow everything we need, we use small backpacks.
-Use our tips for finding the Best Day Bag for Traveling.
+For our Belfast 3-Day Itinerary, we planned long stretches of sightseeing, which meant that we had to carry everything we needed with us the entire time.
+To make sure it can all be stowed and secured, we use these small backpacks.
+Use our reviews on the Best Day Bag for Traveling to pick one out that’s right for you!

-Trip Insurance is more important now than ever!
-A policy can cover lost luggage, cancelled trips and even illness abroad.
-If you haven’t already purchased insurance for your trip to Europe, check out the affordable rates and coverage at World Nomads.
+Trip Insurance may cover lost luggage, cancelled trips and even illness abroad.
+If you haven’t already purchased insurance for your Vacation to Europe, review rates and coverage at World Nomads.

-Start planning your trip to Belfast!
+Start planning your trip to the UK!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.